NoahFreelove/CSC207Project/README.md

 - **Replayability**: Test your skills and replay levels to improve your performance or create endlessly creative levels.
 - **Death Tracker**: Keep track of your death count on each level and challenge your friends to see who can complete levels with the fewest attempts. \
 ![img_2.png](src/main/resources/assets/img_2.png)
-- **Humor-Filled Deaths**: Every time you die, a joke is displayed to keep the experience fun.
+- **Humorous Gameplay**: Every time you die, a joke is displayed to keep the experience fun.
 ![img_3.png](src/main/resources/assets/img_3.png)
 - **Level Editor**: Create custom levels using an intuitive editor.
 Place tiles, scale and rotate objects, and test your levels instantly.
 ![img_4.png](src/main/resources/assets/img_4.png)